HomyChen/ACIT3900/README.md

 ##### Functions:
 `getSearchData()`

-•	Parameters: searchQuery, searchType
+Parameters: searchQuery, searchType
-•	Returns: JSON object {status, data}
+Returns: JSON object {status, data}
-•	Purpose:
+Purpose:
-  o	This function takes in the values from the search input box, searchQuery, and the type of search, searchType, from the dropdown to run a database query that returns a JSON object with a status and data containing all customer and vehicle information from the Customer and Vehicle tables in the database which match searchQuery. o	Before the database query is run, searchQuery is checked against a regex to ensure that it only contains letters and numbers. o	This function is exported by this file to be used in index.js when an AJAX call is made using the search button.
+- This function takes in the values from the search input box, searchQuery, and the type of search, searchType, from the dropdown to run a database query that returns a JSON object with a status and data containing all customer and vehicle information from the Customer and Vehicle tables in the database which match searchQuery.

+- Before the database query is run, searchQuery is checked against a regex to ensure that it only contains letters and numbers.
+- This function is exported by this file to be used in index.js when an AJAX call is made using the search button.